-In Providence recently, admirers of the Brutalist style held a funeral for the John E. Fogarty Building.
-In mid-March, the monthlong process of tearing it down began.
+In 2017, admirers of the Brutalist style held a funeral for the John E. Fogarty Building, torn down in 2017.
 (Watch the video here.)

 It’s the third Brutalist building torn down in Providence.
 Also gone are The Outlet parking garage on Friendship Street and the circular Gulf gas station off Broadway.

-The building's architects, The Robinson Green Beretta Corporation, viewed the building as an educational megastructure.
-They rejected the traditional sprawling college campus with buildings separated by disciplines, and instead tried to promote diversity and interaction among students in a single, gigantic structure.
+The Brutalist architectural firm The Robinson Green Beretta Corporation, viewed the building as an educational megastructure.
+They rejected the traditional sprawling college campus with buildings separated by disciplines.
+Instead they tried to promote diversity and interaction among students in a single, gigantic structure.

 It was built on the former Knight Estate, a gentleman's farm owned by the founders of the Fruit of the Loom brand.

-When the building opened in 1972, it was already considered outdated.
+When the building opened in 1972, people already considered it outdated.

 Cathedral Church of St. Paul

-In 1971, a fire destroyed the Gothic Revival building that had been home for years to Episcopalians in Burlington, Vt.
-The city had undertaken a massive urban renewal project at the time, and offered to swap the old St. Paul's land for a large tract overlooking Lake Champlain and the Adirondacks.
+In 1971, a fire destroyed the Gothic Revival building where years to Episcopalians in Burlington, Vt., had worshiped.
+The city had undertaken a massive urban renewal project at the time.
+It therefore offered to swap the old St. Paul's land for a large tract overlooking Lake Champlain and the Adirondacks.
 Though controversial, St. Paul’s took the deal.

-The cathedral's leaders wanted to make a new architectural statement: the building would be home to the arts, lectures and discussion; it shouldn't be a museum.
-An international competition was held, and the winner was a local firm, now known as Truex, Cullins & Partners.
-The building was consecrated in 1973.
+The cathedral's leaders wanted to make a new architectural statement.
+They thought it shouldn't function as a museum, but home to the arts, lectures and discussion.
+So an international competition was held, and the winner was a local firm Truex, Cullins & Partners.
+The Brutalist building was consecrated in 1973.